Samsung/Universum/doc/configuration_support.rst

     from universum.configuration_support import *

 .. seealso::
-    Please see :doc:`configuring` for more examples and detailed explanation
+    Please refer to :doc:`configuring` for examples and explanation of how these structures are used in Universum

 .. automodule:: universum.configuration_support
     :members: